 GSK employs 1,700 people across four locations in Ireland – Dungarvan, Cork, Sligo and Dublin.
 In Cork, GSK produces active ingredients for a range of medicines to treat disorders such as cancer, diabetes and HIV while in Dungarvan, a variety of ‘over-the-counter’ pharmacy and oral care products are made, including Panadol, Poligrip and Polident.

-The Fund is open for online applications from 9 July – 15 September 2018.
+The fund is open for online applications from Cork between 5th November – 7th December 2018.
 A strict judging process will follow and we will announce the successful applicants by January 2019.

 Criteria for funding